 In order to determine whether the video has been cut or not, play the output file.

-It’s done! with FFmpeg, you may simply trim a video by following these easy steps.
+And, it’s done! with FFmpeg, you may trim a video by following these easy steps.

-There are situations when you might wish to cut a video:
+There are situations when you might wish to cut a video as follows.

 There can be certain portions of a movie that you’ve captured that are pointless or undesirable.
 By trimming the video, you can get rid of these bits and maintain exactly what you need.

 Trimming can allow you to identify a particular area of a video you’d prefer to focus on and produce a smaller video clip that focuses on the information you want to highlight.

 When making a teaser or trailer for a lengthier video, trimming can be helpful.
 You can make a preview that captures the attention of the entire video by picking the most interesting or thrilling segments of it and compressing them into a shorter clip.

 Video files occupy a lot of space on the storage media.
 While the size of the video file can vary according to the codec, bitrate, and compression settings, 60-second video footage can occupy almost 450MB on your HDD.

 By trimming the video, you can save a lot of space on storage media; thus bringing down the overall cost of hosting your videos.